trueos/trueos-docs/trueos-handbook/helpsupport.rst

 Contributing to |trueos|
 ========================

-..
-TODO clean up and expand, maybe work in some of the contributor rules

 Many in the |trueos| community have assisted in its development, providing valuable contributions to the project. |trueos| is a large